-Gross inland energy consumption represents the quantity of energy necessary to satisfy inland consumption of the geographical entity under consideration.
+Gross inland energy consumption represents the quantity of energy necessary to satisfy inland consumption of the geographical entity under consideration (excluding the international maritime bunkers).
 It is defined as primary production plus imports, recovered products and stock changes, less exports and fuel supply to maritime bunkers (for sea-going ships of all flags).
 It describes the total energy needs of a country (or entity), covering: consumption by the energy sector itself; distribution and transformation losses; final energy consumption by end-users; non-energy use of energy products and statistical differences.

-Energy intensity is measured as the ratio between gross inland consumption of energy and GDP; this indicator is a key indicator for measuring progress under the Europe 2020 strategy for smart, sustainable and inclusive growth.
-The ratio is expressed in kilograms of oil equivalent (kgoe) per 1 000 euro, and to facilitate analysis over time the calculations are based on GDP at constant prices with reference year 2010.
+Energy intensity is measured as the ratio between gross available energy and GDP; this indicator is a key indicator for measuring progress under the Europe 2020 strategy for smart, sustainable and inclusive growth.
+The ratio is expressed in kilograms of oil equivalent (kgoe) per thousand euro, and to facilitate analysis over time the calculations are based on GDP at constant prices with reference year 2010.
 If an economy becomes more efficient in its use of energy and its GDP remains constant, then the ratio for this indicator should fall.

 Energy statistics are in the spotlight due to the strategic importance of energy on the agenda of competitive and sustainable economic growth.
 In recent years, the European Union has faced several important issues that have pushed energy towards the top of national and European political agendas.
 Energy statistics have provided crucial information for policy makers: volatility in oil prices, interruptions of energy supply from non-member countries, blackouts aggravated by inefficient connections between national electricity networks, and the difficulties of market access for suppliers in relation to gas and electricity markets.